What is Dyspareunia?

 - Immediate relief from friction: Lubricants are designed to be applied directly before or during sexual activity to provide instant lubrication.
 This added moisture reduces friction between the vagina and the penis, fingers, or sex toys, minimizing the risk of irritation, abrasions, or tearing of the delicate vaginal tissues.
 Reduced friction makes penetration and thrusting more comfortable, easing pain and discomfort during intercourse.

 - Compensating for insufficient natural lubrication: While the vagina naturally produces lubrication during arousal, various factors can interfere with this process, including hormonal fluctuations, stress, medications, or age.
-Lubricants can compensate for the lack of natural lubrication, ensuring that the vaginal tissues remain moist and protected during sex.
+Lubricants can compensate for the lack of natural lubrication, ensuring the vaginal tissues remain moist and protected during sex.

 - Long-lasting moisture with vaginal moisturizers: Vaginal moisturizers are designed to provide longer-lasting moisture and can be applied regularly, even when you’re not engaging in sexual activity.
 These products help maintain optimal vaginal moisture levels and tissue elasticity, preventing dryness and irritation that can contribute to dyspareunia.